| | |

 Why didn’t my dough rise properly?

-Can I make these without chocolate?
+Can I make these without chocolate chips?

 The baking tray with soft, fluffy buns, three pieces torn away to reveal the airy crumb inside, with chocolate chips studded throughout.